get ordained to officiate a wedding in ohio get ordained to officiate a wedding in ohio

 Receiving Your Notary Commission

-After submitting the application, aspiring notaries await their official commission from the Florida Department of State.
+After applying, aspiring notaries await their official commission from the Florida Department of State.
 Receiving this commission marks the final step in becoming a recognized notary in the state.

 Oath of Office

 Newly appointed notaries must take an Oath of Office as part of the commissioning process.
 This oath serves as a declaration of their commitment to performing duties with integrity and impartiality.
-Notaries often take the oath in front of a clerk of the circuit court, ensuring authenticity and adherence to state regulations.
+Notaries often take the oath in front of a circuit court clerk, ensuring authenticity and adherence to state regulations.

 Notary Bond